ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 In this match:

 - The first case `{"type": "keypress", "key": k}` matches any mapping that has at least the keys `"type"` and `"key"`, with the `"type"` value equal to the string `"keypress"`, and it captures the `"key"` value into variable `k`.
-  For our `event`, this matches (since `event["type"] == "keypress"`), so it would print "Key pressed: Enter".
+  For our `event`, this matches (since `event["type"] == "keypress"`), so it would print `Key pressed: Enter`.
 - The second case looks for a `"type"` of `"mousemove"` and keys `"x"` and `"y"` present, capturing their values into `x` and `y`.
 - The default case `_` handles any other shape of event (or if an expected key is missing).

 Key rules and features of mapping patterns:

 - **Required keys:** All keys listed in the pattern must be present in the subject mapping for a match.
-  If any of those keys is missing in the dict, the pattern fails.
+  If any of those keys are missing in the dict, the pattern fails.
   In the example, if `event` lacked an `"x"` key, it wouldn't match the second pattern.

 - **Literal keys:** The keys in the pattern are taken as literal constants (not variables).
-  Typically they will be quoted strings (as above) or other hashable constants (like numbers or enum values).
+  Typically, they will be quoted strings (as above) or other hashable constants (like numbers or enum values).
   You cannot use a capture for a key name--that wouldn't make sense because a capture binds to a value, not a key.
   (If you need to iterate or check arbitrary keys, pattern matching isn't the tool; you'd use normal dict methods in that case.)